 “The disjunction between the two statutes is nowhere more apparent than on this practical, mechanical level.
 McClain throws into confusion the validity of the import certification process established under the Implementation Act, a feature that is critical to the integrity of the CPIA.
 An importer of Designated Materials who takes the trouble to comply with the “satisfactory evidence” safe harbor under Section 307 or the “published/old collection” safe harbor under Section 312(2) should be dismayed to learn that McClain makes such compliance irrelevant.”

 U.S. courts have examined foreign national patrimony statutes in several cases, coming to somewhat different conclusions but essentially laying out criteria that may determine whether a specific national patrimony statute is valid.
 Key cases include United States v.
 McClain, Peru v.
 Johnson,[vii] and United States v.
 Schultz.
 However, whether a foreign statute will qualify as an ownership law for the purpose of a prosecution under the NSPA is not decided until a case comes to trial.
-There have been very few such prosecutions, and only a handful of source country laws have been examined in the courts.
+However, only a handful of source country laws have been examined in the courts.
 The uncertainty and expense of a defense leaves U.S. collectors and collecting institutions unwilling to risk opposing a foreign claim.
 This lack of legal certainty chills individual and museums’ willingness to participate in the global art trade, even when buying from overseas, and even from other museums.[viii]

 State and County Level Cases Involving the National Stolen Property Act